Begin Main Content Area

 What are the basic requirements?

-Committees must have a minimum of two employer and two employee representatives, meet monthly and be in operation for at least six full months prior to submitting an application.
+Committees must have a minimum of two employer and two employee representatives, meet monthly and be in operation for at least six full months prior to applying.

-ALL committee members must be trained annually by qualified trainers on the following three topics: safety committee operation, hazard inspection and accident investigation.
+ALL committee members must be trained annually by qualified trainers on the following four topics: hazard detection and inspections; incident and illness prevention and investigation; safety committee structure and operation; substance abuse and opioid painkiller use.

 Committees must record and maintain membership lists, meeting agendas, attendance lists and meeting minutes.
 Go to www.dli.pa.gov and select Workers’ Compensation, then Health and Safety Division for more information about the program and requirements.
 From that page, you can also file your application electronically by clicking Online Filing Using HandS.